 It’s Secret Recipe Club time again.
-This go-round I spent a serious amount of time debating what to make from Food Ramblings.
+This month I spent a serious amount of time debating what to make from Food Ramblings.
 Do I go with the chicken and spinach pasta bake?
 Or the guacamole mac & cheese?
-(That’s right, guacamole mac & cheese!)
+That’s right, guacamole mac & cheese!

 Ultimately, I decided on a recipe that used one of my favorite flavor combinations: coconut curry.

-This coconut curry soup with chicken and orzo is basically a tricked-out version of chicken noodle soup.
-When it comes to soup, classic chicken and noodle combined with coconut curry seemed like the best of both worlds.
+When it comes to soup, classic chicken noodle combined with coconut curry seemed like the best of both worlds.
 And it was.
 I loved the flavor, appreciated the use of many vegetables, and found it was another great way to use up leftover rotisserie chicken.

 I also like that this recipe took me out of my ingredient comfort zone, requiring both curry paste and fish sauce.
-I do not know why I waited so long to incorporate curry paste into my cooking; I love the heat and flavor it adds to the foods I already enjoy.
+Why have I waited so long to incorporate curry paste into my cooking?
+I love the heat and flavor it adds to the foods I already enjoy.
 The fish sauce I could take or leave, but the curry paste I will definitely keep around.

 Chicken Coconut Curry Soup